HKUGenAI/InnoWingChatbotChallenge-test/README.md

 You should see the reply to an example chat.
 Below are the details of the example messages:
 User: "Does Azure OpenAI support customer managed keys?"
-Assistant: "Yes, customer managed keys are supported by Azure OpenAI."
+AI: "Yes, customer managed keys are supported by Azure OpenAI."
 User: "Do other Azure AI services support this too?"
+AI: ... (the answer you see)